-The terms opiate, opioid and narcotics frequently are used in the same group of terminology when in fact they are vastly different.
+The terms opiate, opioid, and narcotics frequently are used in the same group of terminology when in fact they are vastly different.
 In recent years, prescription medication has increased in use and abuse, so it is important to know and understand the difference in terminology.
-What the drugs have in common is in their use, which is to reduce pain from injury, surgery or chronic pain.
+What the drugs have in common is in their use, which is to reduce pain from injury, surgery, or chronic pain.

-The terms opiate, opioid, and narcotic are frequently used in direct relation to each other, which begs the question, are opioids and narcotics the same thing?
+The terms opiate, opioid, and narcotics are frequently used in direct relation to each other, which begs the question, are opioids and narcotics the same thing?
 While these three terms are used seemingly interchangeably, they define subtle differences, and knowing what these differences are is important for a thorough understanding of the properties of these powerful drugs.
 The differences between opiates and narcotics, narcotics and opioids, and opiates and opioids are explained herein.

 Explaining the difference between terminology

 - Opiates have been used by humans for thousands of years, and are derived from the opium poppy found originally in Asia.
 Opiate drugs such as opium and codeine are natural derivatives of the opium poppy, and in its strictest sense, the word opiate refers only to natural drugs that are produced from this plant.
 Opiates come in natural and semi-synthetic forms.
 Semi-synthetic opiates, such as heroin, are a result of chemical alterations to natural opiates such as morphine.